Jwata/QuizMaster/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Jwata/QuizMaster/badge.svg?branch=master)](https://coveralls.io/github/Jwata/QuizMaster?branch=master)

 # QuizMaster
-This is a simple quiz web app with a simple spaced repetition system.
+This is a quiz web app with a simple spaced repetition system.
 You can also see the demo app [here](https://quiz-master-jw.herokuapp.com/).

 ## Tech Stack